 The contractual relationship with suppliers, established through tender or award procedures, follows the procurement law (with specific reference to those companies subject to the Procurement Code pursuant to Italian Legislative Decree No. 50/2016), the Group's Code of Ethics, the Organisation Model, Management and Control Model (pursuant to Italian Legislative Decree 231/01) and internal regulations regarding purchasing and third-party relationships.

 For the purpose of assessing the social and environmental responsibility of suppliers, specific clauses are included in contracts, aimed at ensuring full compliance with employment, protection of minors, contributions, assistance and welfare regulations.
 Full compliance with regulations on accident prevention at work, hygiene and safety is also required, as well as all obligations relating to accident insurance at work, retirement planning, disability, old age, work related illness and any other provisions for the protection of workers that are in force or may apply during the course of the contract.
 In addition, checks required by anti-mafia legislation are also carried out for suppliers that have contracts above a determined value threshold.

 Furthermore, the Group does not make purchases in countries where the right to freedom of association and collective bargaining is not guaranteed: our main foreign suppliers operate in other European countries and in North America, where the main International Labour Organisation (ILO) Conventions have been ratified and where the risk of human rights violation is reduced.

 The selection and approval activities of financial organisations are controlled by a constant monitoring of the supplier’s performance during the execution of the services.

-Further details regarding the supply chain are available in the 2019 Sustainability Report.
+Further details regarding the supply chain are available in the 2020 Integrated Report.